mmikowski/powercss/README.md

     nx:qr,

-This is less than 20% of the size of the native CSS (5 vs 26 characters).
+This is 22% of the size of the native CSS (5 vs 23 characters).
 And some CSS keys and values can be especially verbose.
 One downside to this approach, of course, is we must declare the symbols initially.
-You can find in the PowerCSS library, `pcss.js`, that we have a `cssKeyMap` defines our keyword meanings.
+The `cssKeyMap` defines our keyword meanings in the PowerCSS library file, `pcss.js`.

 We have compiled a pretty exhaustive list of commonly used keywords, but the rule keys needed will vary from project to project.
-We often prune or expand this list as needed.
+We often prune or expand this list, and suggest you do the same.
+Currently if an unknown key is encountered, a warning is logged to the console.

-We are exploring how to best modularize the CSS key and value maps.
+We are exploring how to best modularize the CSS key and value mixin maps.
 Suggestions are welcome :)

 ### Rule value substitutions
 There are three types of CSS values supported by PowerCSS.
 They are: